-From the File menu, select Automatic Analysis and the Run on... option.
+From the File menu, select Automatic Analysis and the Analyse Data... option.
 The following dialog box will appear.

-- 1. To define the input database containing the sample data, click the File button not the Folder button this time! in the top section of the dialog box.
+- 1. To define the input database containing the sample data, click the Folder button.
 A file-selection dialog box will appear. - 2.
-Select the drive containing the tutorial data, in this case D:. - 3.
-Navigate to the folder C:\Program Files\PolySNAP\tuto-rial\PS\advanced\, select the file PS\advanced.par, and click Open. - 4.
+Select the drive containing the tutorial data, in this case C:. - 3.
+Navigate to the folder C:\Program Files\PolySNAP2\tuto-rial\advanced\. - 4.
 Ensure that no known phases are used by making sure the relevant checkbox is turned off. - 5.
-Define the output folder where the result files are to be placed.
-Click the third Folder button in the bottom section of the dialog box.
-A dialog box will appear. - 6.
-Navigate to the folder you wish to place the output files. e.g. $C: \setminus output \setminus$ .
-If required, use the New Folder button to create new folders, ensuring that the last folder of the path is selected by double-clicking on it (indicated by the folder icon being in an open position).
-Click OK. - 7.
-Leave the Advanced Options settings at their default values. - 8.
-In the Run PolySNAP on... dialog box click OK.
+Leave the Advanced Options settings at their default values. - 6.
+Click OK.

-The pattern files in the specified database are now loaded into PolySNAP, where it checks for amorphous samples, matches the patterns with one another, and performs a cluster analysis.
+The pattern files in the specified folder are now loaded into PolySNAP, where it checks for amorphous samples, matches the patterns with one another, and performs a cluster analysis.
 This may take a little time to complete, but once finished the results window will appear with an initial view of the Cell Display.

-6.4.2 Analysis of the Results
+7.2.2 Analysis of the Results